+The floodplain management regulations found in this Floodplain District section shall take precedence over any less restrictive conflicting local laws, ordinances or codes.
 In the interpretation and application of this Section 09.05 (Floodplain District), all provisions shall be:

-- considered as minimum requirements; - liberally construed in favor of the Town of Tisbury; - deemed neither to limit nor repeal any other powers granted under the statutes of the Commonwealth of Massachusetts.
+- considered as minimum requirements. - liberally construed in favor of the Town of Tisbury; - deemed neither to limit nor repeal any other powers granted under the statutes of the Commonwealth of Massachusetts.

-.12 Penalties:
+.17 Penalties:

-Whosoever violates the provisions of this Section 09.05 (Floodplain District) and the Rules and Regulations herein authorized and legally adopted may be fined two hundred dollars (\$200) for each violation and for each day each violation continues after notice or such lesser amount as may be set by statute.
+Whosoever violates the provisions of this Section 09.05 (Floodplain District) and the Rules and Regulations herein authorized and legally adopted may be fined two hundred dollars (\$200) for each violation and for each day each violation continues after notice, or such lesser amount as may be set by statute.

 (Amend Section 09.05.00: April 25, 26, and 27, 1995 - Acting on Art.
 48; on April 6, 2010 - Acting on Art.
 12; and on April 12, 2016 - Acting on Art.
-16)
+16) (Amended Tuesday April 12, 2022 at 7pm at a Special Town Meeting in the Town of Tisbury.)